 Quikscript Outpost is not responsible for the content of other websites.
 The views, opinions and solicitations of those websites are that of the content providers of those websites.
 Inclusion of a link to that website does not constitute endorsement but provided as a convenience to viewers within the context of further Quikscript resources.

-This is a message board-based "website."
+This is the new 'version' of the Yahoo! message group after Yahoo! shut down their message boards.
 While you must register to enter, it has a cornucopia of Quikscript-related items in there...Including my older fonts (namely, Kwikscript & Kingsley).
 The most active Quikscript forum known.

 Reddit forum for Quikscript